 Music at Morris-Jumel’s Annual Holiday Concert, featuring Brooklyn Baroque and Friends.
 The opening concert of our 20th Season!

-Soprano Madeline Apple Healey and violinist Jude Ziliak will join Brooklyn Baroque’s regular members David Bakamjian and Rebecca Pechefsky for a festive concert of seasonal music by Handel, Boismortier and others.
+Soprano Madeline Apple Healey, violinist Jude Ziliak, and recorder player Gregory Bynum will join Brooklyn Baroque’s regular members David Bakamjian and Rebecca Pechefsky for a festive concert of seasonal music by Handel, Boismortier and others.

 Brooklyn Baroque debuted in the fall of 2000, when cellist David Bakamjian joined the long-standing duo of Baroque flutist Andrew Bolotowsky and harpsichordist Rebecca Pechefsky.
 Remaining core members Pechefsky and Bakamjian now collaborate with the finest early-music specialists in the New York area.
 Some artists they have worked with recently are sopranos Linda Lee Jones and Marguerite Krull, tenor Philip Anderson, bass-baritones Jonathan Woody and Michael Maliakel, recorder players Martin Bernstein and Gregory Bynum, violinists Jeremy Rhizor and Theresa Salomon, oboist Sarah Davol, and the New York Classical Quartet.
 The ensemble is in residence at the 1765 Morris-Jumel Mansion, Manhattan’s oldest house.